agormp/hobohm/README.md

 #### Option -s: pairwise similarities

-(1) A text file containing pairwise *similarities*, one pair per line:
+(1) A text file containing pairwise *similarities*, one pair per line.
+All pairs of names must be listed.

 ```
 name1 name2 similarity